 Forget stuff like “King of the High C’s” and “He Brought Opera to the Masses” and “Three Tenors Star is Dead”.
 He means much, much more to opera, and even music, generally.

-Contrary to myth, he was a splendid actor (just look at his Canio on the Met’s DVD) who profoundly understood the nature of the operatic roles he assumed.
+Contrary to myth, he was a splendid actor (just look at his late-in-life Canio on the Met’s DVD) who profoundly understood the nature of the operatic roles he assumed.
 In playing the Duke of Mantua, Manrico, and Riccardo from Verdi, Rodolfo, Cavaradossi and Calaf from Puccini, he had few peers (from any era) and no superiors.

 I advise you to listen to classical radio today.
 You’ll hear something beautiful, I promise you that.